MythicAgents/Apollo/documentation-payload/apollo/commands/cp.md

 ![args](../images/cp.png)

+#### Path
+The path to the original file that will be copied and placed in the location specified by `Destination`.

 #### Destination
 The path to copy a file too.

-#### Source File
-The path to the original file that will be copied and placed in the location specified by `Destination`.

 ## Usage
 ```